nohren/Sprinkletron/README.md

 An affectionately faithful plant waterer 🤖 💖 🌱 🦾

 A single-purpose, low-power plant watering node.
-It wakes from deep sleep every 72 hours, samples a capacitive soil moisture sensor, and if dryness is detected, it runs a small pump.
-Then it returns to deep sleep.
+It wakes from deep sleep in a set interval, waters the plant/s, and goes back to sleep.

+It can use a capacitive soil moisture sensor or just operated in a set interval.
+If using rainbird gph heads, provide the total gallons per hour in the system and the water tank capacity and it will calculate how many activations to run.
+This is so the pump doesn't dry out.

+Lets say we have 4 x 1 gph heads.
+We want to water for 5 min every activation.
+And we supply 2 gallons of water.

+$4 \text{gph} \times \frac{1}{12} \text{hours} = 0.333 \text{ gallons per activation}$
+$2/\text{0.333} \text{ gallons per activation} = 6 \text{ activations}$

 What it does **not** do:

 - No networking, no clock sync, no manual override, no fancy scheduling
-- It only wakes, checks, optionally waters, then sleeps
+- It only wakes, waters, then sleeps

 | ![Alt 1](./IMG_7923.jpeg) | ![Alt 2](./IMG_8048.jpeg) |
 | :-----------------------: | :-----------------------: |